 We know that domestic violence leaves horrible scars, and many of us know that playing fair in child custody cases doesn’t happen very often.
 In Prosper’s case, where domestic violence and custody litigation have merged, the situation is even more precarious as it caused a young mother and her baby to be separated and to suffer even more abuse.

 Prosper’s situation – the fact that she is having to fight in the Fulton County Superior Court in Atlanta, Georgia, to bring her little boy home – is more shocking and compelling than the average child custody case.
 The shock of this story starts with the fact that Prosper was held captive and beaten to within an inch of her life by her former husband.
 Fortunately, Prosper’s mother realized her daughter was being isolated, that something was terribly wrong; she went to the house where Prosper was being brutalized and rescued her and the baby.
-Then, the criminal justice system worked as intended and Aaron Uchitel will remain in prison for many years.
+Then, the criminal justice system worked as intended.
+Aaron Uchitel will remain in prison for many years.

-Prosper found out much later that this couple used her signature to represent to a judge that Prosper had given up all rights as a parent, misrepresenting the agreement – when Prosper was absent, meaning not included in the court hearing and not copied on communications with Aaron Uchitel’s father who was also involved.
-This couple told the court that the injured mother, Prosper Ortega, wanted them to have sole legal and physical custody of Ari.
-You might imagine Prosper’s shock when she was told by the couple months later that they were not returning Ari to her – and that she had no standing, no claim to him.
+Prosper found out much later that this couple used her signature to represent to a judge that Prosper had given up her right as a parent to raise her child, misrepresenting the agreement – when Prosper was absent, meaning not included in the court hearing and not copied on communications with Aaron Uchitel’s father who was also involved.
+This couple told the court that the injured mother, Prosper Ortega, wanted them to have sole legal and physical custody of her son.
+You might imagine Prosper’s shock when she was told by the couple months later that they were not returning her little boy to her and that she had no standing or no claim to him.
 Since Prosper was not included in the hearing when the judge was presented with a document to change legal custody of the child, she had no way of knowing that what the couple was doing was designed to take away her custodial rights to raise her own child.
-It was impossible to defend herself.
+It was impossible for her to defend herself.

 As this story unfolds for viewers around the globe, we’ll see the proof of the injustice and also what needs to happen to restore justice.
 Thank you for being here and for showing up for Prosper and Ari and for Navigating Justice.